 “We also argued that the ‘additional protection’ granted to Scotch Whisky under the Indian GI Act meant no reference could be made to Scotch Whisky in the labelling or advertising of a whisky produced in India, even if it contained some Scotch,” the SWA added.

 It was also pointed out the labelling, packaging and advertising of the products was misleading and this infringed the registered GI, “Scotch Whisky”, and amounted to “passing off”.
 HT

-Read Intellectual Property Laws @ LatestLaws.com-
+Read Intellectual Property Laws @ LatestLaws.in-

 - Copyright Act,1957